marijnh/Eloquent-JavaScript/16_game.md

 Much of my initial fascination with computers, like that of many nerdy kids, had to do with computer ((game))s.
-I was drawn into the tiny simulated ((world))s that I could manipulate and in which stories (sort of) unfolded—more, I suppose, because of the way I could project my ((imagination)) into them than because of the possibilities they actually offered.
+I was drawn into the tiny simulated ((world))s that I could manipulate and in which stories (sort of) unfolded—more, I suppose, because of the way I projected my ((imagination)) into them than because of the possibilities they actually offered.

 I don't wish a ((career)) in game programming on anyone.
 Much like the